thyssenkrupp (FRA:TKA) Given a €16.00 Price Target at Jefferies Financial Group

-Jefferies Financial Group set a €16.00 ($18.82) price target on thyssenkrupp (FRA:TKA) in a research note published on Thursday, Borsen Zeitung reports.
+Jefferies Financial Group set a €16.00 ($18.82) price objective on thyssenkrupp (FRA:TKA) in a report issued on Wednesday, Borsen Zeitung reports.

 thyssenkrupp AG operates in the areas of automotive technology, industrial components, plant technology, marine systems, steel, and materials services in Germany, the United States, China, and internationally.
 The company's Automotive Technology segment develops and manufactures components and systems and automated production systems for the automotive industry.